blex-max/expos/docs/usage.md

 # 1: pipe VCF producing program to expos stdin.
 # 2: calculate statistics with expos, reading VCF from stdin (-), output uncompressed VCF to stdout.
 # note that for brevity no additional background sample is provided, but providing one
-# (e.g. a matched normal) via --bg can add a lot of statistical power if one is available.
+# via -b/--background-sample can add a lot of statistical power if one is available.
 # 3, 4: statisically-backed flagging on distribution/clustering stats;
 # flagging variants whose clustering sits about three standard deviations above
 # the background and is statistically significant (P <= 0.05).